A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Motivations

-Both formalisms have their preferred range of applicability.
-The CT3 approach is better suited to describe $A_N$ for inclusive hadron production~\cite{Qiu:1998ia} but can also be applied to DY pair~\cite{Hammon:1996pw,Boer:1997bw,Boer:1999si} or isolated photon~\cite{Qiu:1991wg} production.
-With regards to the \AFTER physics case, this mainly concerns heavy-flavour and quarkonium production, whose SSAs are extremely poorly known, if not unknown at all.
+Both formalisms have their proper range of applicability.
+While the CT3 approach holds when one single hard scale is present in the process (such as the transverse momentum $p_T$ of a pion produced in hadronic collisions with $\lqcd < p_T$), the TMD formalism applies when there are two separate scales (such as the transverse momentum $q_T$ and the invariant mass $M$ of the lepton pair in DY production, with $\lqcd\leq q_T<M$).
+Thus the CT3 approach is better suited to describe $A_N$ for inclusive hadron production~\cite{Qiu:1998ia} but can also be applied to DY pair~\cite{Hammon:1996pw,Boer:1997bw,Boer:1999si} or isolated photon~\cite{Qiu:1991wg} production.
+With regards to the \AFTER physics case, this mainly concerns heavy-flavour and quarkonium production, whose STSAs are extremely poorly known, if not unknown at all.
 TMD factorisation is usually used for processes where the transverse momentum of the initial partons is accessible owing to the absence of hard final-state radiations.
 In the case of \AFTER, this includes pseudo-scalar quarkonium, quarkonium-pair and other associated production of colourless particles, and of course the DY process.
-With its high luminosity, a highly polarised target and an access towards the large momentum fraction $x^\uparrow$ in the target, \AFTER is probably the best set-up to carry out an inclusive set of $A_N$ measurements both to improve existing analyses and to perform studies which would simply be impossible without.
+With its high luminosity, a highly polarised target and an access towards the large momentum fraction, $x^\uparrow$, in the target, \AFTER is probably the best set-up to carry out an inclusive set of $A_N$ measurements both to improve existing analyses and to perform studies which would simply be impossible otherwise.
 Let us recall that nearly nothing is known from the experimental side about the gluon Sivers function (see e.g. the review~\cite{Boer:2015vso} and recent measurements~\cite{Adare:2010bd,Adare:2013ekj,Adolph:2017pgv,Aidala:2018gmp}).
-The polarisation of not only hydrogen but also deuterium and helium targets allows for an even more ambitious spin program bearing on the neutron and spin 1 bound states (see e.g.~\cite{Bacchetta:2000jk,Boer:2016xqr} and references therein).
+The polarisation of not only hydrogen but also deuterium and helium targets allows for an even more ambitious spin program bearing on the neutron and spin-1 bound states (see e.g.~\cite{Bacchetta:2000jk,Boer:2016xqr} and references therein).